 A questionnaire solution like Surveys allows you to send a few key questions over time to gather valuable feedback with minimal lift.
 Other tools, like discussion and expert groups within collaboration solutions such as Community, give employees the opportunity to organically bring up concerns.

 But one of the most impactful ways to make stay interviews happen is to empower managers to have these conversations with their teams, passing along any relevant feedback up the ladder.
-They can even start small by prioritizing high-performing or at-risk employees.

 It’s important to equip your managers with stay interview templates and guidance ahead of time to keep the conversations consistent and productive, while also ensuring your managers feel supported.
 Here are some helpful tips for conducting a stay conversation and creating a trusting environment where employees feel like they can be honest and open: